johnstew/forge-nodejs-sdk/README.md

 Consider that most methods returns Es6 `Promise`, write the correct implementation code to catch errors and handle continuation.

-**IMPORTANT**: If you start receiving notification from `ForgeNotificationBus` it is important to keep just one active connection for your entire application process, because each new connection will create a new service bus subscription.
+**IMPORTANT**: If you start receiving notification from `ForgeNotificationBus` or `DistributionNotificationBus` it is important to keep just one active connection for your entire application process, because each new connection will create a new service bus subscription.

 ### How to call a management API